lovisalindquist/PopulationGeneticsProject/README.md

     2. Generation of circos plot functions in R
         2.1 Import packages and data
-        2.2 Generate subdataframes depending on individuals/groups of interest 2.3 Create matrix for plotting from subdataframe 2.4 Generate plot using circlize::chordDiagram
+        2.2 Generate subdataframes depending on individuals/groups of interest 2.3 Return matrix or dataframe of relevant data for plotting/tabulation in next step

     3. Development of application using R Shiny
         3.1 Define user interface function